gianpaolopapaiz/alva/README.md

 # ALVA by PROTTO

 ## Introduction
-Alva is a maker kit with the focus of learning electronics and coding.
+Alva is a maker kit developed in 2019 with the focus of learning electronics and coding.
 It is suposed to be a first contact of any kind of perso with the maker world.
 When is assembled, becomes a technological lamp with features:

 - on/off touchless
 - timer